-Grade is a word pathologists use to describe the difference between the cancer cells and the normal, healthy hepatocytes.
+Pathologists use the word grade to describe the difference between the cancer cells and the normal, healthy hepatocytes.
 The grade can only be determined after the tumour has been examined under the microscope by your pathologist.

 Hepatocellular carcinoma is usually divided into four levels:

-In the liver, larger tumors (greater than 5 cm) or multiple tumors are more likely to show vascular invasion than small single tumors.
+In the liver, larger tumours (greater than 5 cm) or multiple tumours are more likely to show vascular invasion than small single tumours.

-Why is this important?
 Tumour extension is used to determine the tumour stage (see Pathologic stage below).
-Tumours that grow into large blood vessels or other organs are more likely to spread to other parts of the body and are associated with worse prognosis.
+Tumours that grow into large blood vessels or other organs are more likely to spread to other parts of the body and are associated with a worse prognosis.

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.